renovatebot/renovate/docs/development/issue_labeling.md

 <details>
     <summary>Type of issue</summary>

-    bug
-    docs
-    feature
-    refactor
+    type:bug
+    type:docs
+    type:feature
+    type:refactor
     breaking

 </details>

 Use these to label the type of issue.
-For example, use `bug` to label a bug type issue, and use `feature` for feature requests.
+For example, use `type:bug` to label a bug type issue, and use `type:feature` for feature requests.
-Only use `refactor` for code changes, don't use `refactor` for documentation type changes.
+Only use `type:refactor` for code changes, don't use `type:refactor` for documentation type changes.

-Use the `breaking` label for Issues or PRs which contain changes that are not backwards compatible and require a major release bump.
+Use the `breaking` label for Issues or PRs which contain changes that are not backwards compatible and require a major version bump.

 ### Priority

 <details>
     <summary>Priority</summary>

-    pri1-critical
-    pri2-important
-    pri3-normal
-    pri4-low
-    wontfix
+    priority-1-critical
+    priority-2-important
+    priority-3-normal
+    priority-4-low

 </details>